tomcosk/php-ipcam/README.md

 # php-ipcam
 PHP IP Camera processor and publisher
+Usefull for capturing image from IP camera using RTSP protocol, then insert some usefull information into picture like current weather, watermark, do facedetect and blur faces, etc.

 # Dependencies
 * ImageMagick extension to php - if you want to use some datasource which is doing some image manipulation